369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 ##  Naive Bayes from scratch

-  * To see the full code, you can view it [here]((https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/naive-bayes/Naive_Bayes.py)
+  * **To see the full code, you can view it [here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/naive-bayes/Naive_Bayes.py)**

-  * To test the code, you can [here]((https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/naive-bayes/Naive_Bayes_Tests.py)
+  * **To test the code, you can [here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/naive-bayes/Naive_Bayes_Tests.py)**

-**Below is a basic version of the Naive Bayes class**
+**Below is the Naive Bayes class**

 ```
 class NaiveBayes: